Posted on 8/9/2023 by Erik H. Reisner

 Our Take on the Central Vermont Real Estate Market:

-The current inventory in the Mad River Valley is down to 11 single family homes (12 this time last month), 7 whole-ownership condos (9 this time last month), and 10 undeveloped land parcels (10 this time last month too), and 3 commercial property (3 last month as well).
-That is 31 active listings across all sectors, down from 34 last month.
-In contrast, in the past calendar year there have been 81 single family home sales, 107 condo sales, and 51 land sales!
+The current inventory in the Mad River Valley is up to 10 single family homes (5 this time last month), whole-ownership condominiums are up to 5 (3 this time last month), there are 11 undeveloped land parcels (13 this time last month), and 7 commercial properties (6 last month).
+That is 33 active listings across all sectors, 27 this time last month.
+In contrast, in the past calendar year there have been 75 single family home sales, 61 condominium sales, and 21 land sales.

 Are you at all considering selling your Vermont property?
 If so, whether it’s a home, condo, land, or commercial property: WE WANT TO HEAR FROM YOU!
 What is your “Make Me Move price?”
 You very well may be able to achieve that dream or possibly more!
 SERIOUSLY, WE NEED TO TALK!